I14Y-ch/import_rdf_datasets/README.md

 # DCAT Dataset in xml/rdf format Import Tool

-A Python-based tool for importing DCAT datasets in xml/rdf format into the I14Y platform of the Swiss Federal Statistical Office (BFS).
+A Python-based tool for importing DCAT datasets in xml/rdf or ttl format into the I14Y platform of the Swiss Federal Statistical Office (BFS).

 ## Features
-- Import DCAT datasets from xml/rdf files to I14Y API
+- Import DCAT datasets from xml/rdf or ttl files to I14Y API
 - Supported properties for dcat.Dataset:

 | Property | Requirement level |